infabo/dataviewer/Documentation/Changelog/Index.rst

 **1.7.6**

+- [TASK] Using DataMapper directly in the findByAdvancedConditions Method
+- [TASK] Created ValueFactory for faster generation of the value elements
+- [BUGFIX] Added correct indexes on tx_dataviewer_domain_model_recordvalue
-[TASK] Using DataMapper directly in the findByAdvancedConditions Method [TASK] Created ValueFactory for faster generation of the value elements [BUGFIX] Added correct indexes on tx_dataviewer_domain_model_recordvalue
+- [TASK] Created ValueFactory for faster generation of the value elements
+- [BUGFIX] Added correct indexes on tx_dataviewer_domain_model_recordvalue
+- [BUGFIX] Initialization of language in FormController (#15)
+- [BUGFIX] Form Plugin Redirects had a wrong record parameter
+- [TASK] Sorting of Datatype Icons in the Docheader is now made by sorting of Datatypes

 **1.7.5**